keu/docs/software/ci-cd.md

 In this example:

-- `BASE_DOMAIN` = The domain at which your Enterprise platform is running
+- `BASE_DOMAIN` = The domain at which your Software instance is running
 - `API_KEY_SECRET` = The API Key that you got from the CLI or the UI and stored in your secret manager

 ### Building and Pushing an Image